-Fair value change in fair value through the profit and loss ("FVTPL") assets experienced a net loss in the first quarter of 2018 compared to a net gain in 2017.
-The year-over-year decrease was due to an increase in long-term interest rates in the first quarter of 2018 versus a decrease in 2017.
+Fair value change in fair value through profit and loss ("FVTPL") assets experienced a lower net gain in the second quarter of 2018 and a net loss year to date compared to a net gain for the same period in 2017.
+Long-term interest rates were relatively stable in the second quarter and year to date of 2018 compared to a decrease for the same period in 2017.

-Realized gain (loss) on available for sale ("AFS") investments including impairment write downs were minimal for the first quarter of 2018 and 2017.
+Realized gain (loss) on available for sale ("AFS") investments including impairment write downs decreased for the second quarter and year to date of 2018 primarily due to the sale of AFS bonds.
+These gains and losses impact net income and are considered in the net income investment experience comments for each of the impacted product lines (see Product Line Results sections later in this report).
 The assets sold primarily backed capital and surplus.

-Fee income for the first quarter of 2018 increased by 6.8% relative to the first quarter of 2017 primarily due to growth in segregated fund management and guarantee fees from higher assets under management.
+Fee income for the second quarter and year to date of 2018 increased by 5% and 6% respectively relative to the same period in 2017 primarily due to growth in segregated fund management and guarantee fees from higher assets under management.
 This is discussed in the Product Line Results - Wealth Management section later in this report.